sekai-app/sekai-memobase/readme.md

 ## Get Started

+> Try our [playground](https://app.memobase.io/playground) to see the memories in action

 1. [Start your Memobase server locally](./src/server/readme.md).
 If you don't want to be bothered, Memobase Cloud provides [a free tier](https://www.memobase.io/en/login) enough for your testing
 2. You should have the below two things to continue: